Loose Motion After Embryo Transfer

 Your body takes approximately two weeks after an embryo transfer procedure to show signs of pregnancy.
 This is to give the embryo time to implant in the uterus and release hCG hormones.

 Having loose motion after embryo transfer can confuse you about whether it is a positive or negative sign.
-Here are some other positive pregnancy signs you can look out for if you have loose motion 13 days after embryo transfer.
+Here are some other positive pregnancy signs you can look out for if you have loose motion on 10 to 13 days after embryo transfer.

 • Vaginal bleeding.
 This happens when the embryo implants in the uterus and is an important sign of pregnancy.